-This particular ladder, more like a piece of contemporary sculpture, has a slightly bent form that follows the natural shape of the tree it was carved from.
-Over time it has developed a beautiful honey-like patina on the cut out steps where it has been traditionally used.
+This particular ladder, more like a piece of contemporary sculpture, has a slightly bent form that follows the natural shape of the tree it was originally carved from.

 Ex Private Collection, UK